Search our range of undergraduate, postgraduate and professional courses.

 You need to have left the UK or submitted a valid visa application by midnight on the day your visa expires.
 Please be aware that overstaying in the UK after your visa expires, even by one day, is in breach of the immigration rules and could have serious consequences for any future visa applications.
 UK Visa and Immigration (UKVI) undertake exit checks on journeys out of the UK so it’ll be on record if you leave the UK after your visa has expired.

 If your visa has been cut short, because you’ve completed your course early, or withdrawn then you’ll need to leave the UK by the earlier date.
 The International Student Support (ISS) team will email you about this, and you’ll be contacted separately (by letter or email) by UKVI to confirm your new visa expiry date.
 If you’ve any questions about this, please contact ISS.

-If you’re thinking of studying another course and applying for another Tier 4 visa or switching from your current visa to another visa category, then you should read this information.
+If you’re thinking of studying another course and applying for another Student Visa or switching from your current visa to another visa category, then you should read this information.

 It might sound obvious, but don’t forget to check your exam results on e:Vision, and your emails when back home or if you’re still in the UK.
 Hopefully you’ve got great results, but if things haven’t gone as you’d hoped, you need to understand your options.
 If you want to appeal a decision there’s a time limit, and if you have to re-sit exams, then it’s important you know in advance when these will be.

 If your graduation ceremony is after your visa expiry, you’ll need to leave the UK before your visa expires and travel back to the UK for the ceremony on a Standard Visitor visa.
 This will also apply to family or friends who are also non-EEA nationals.
 There’s important information for you and your guests about how to apply for this visa on our webpage.

 Here’s a check-list of who you have to as well as who you may need to inform of your departure: